What is the Book of Life and the Book of the Living?

 That is, those who believe Christ is God submit themselves and will never ever lose their salvation.
 This is a promise.

 In Revelation 13:8 and 17:8 we are told that the names of those who believe in Christ were already written in the book of life before the world was created.
 That is an amazing statement.
 It reveals God already knew who was going to believe in Christ and trust Him as Savior and Lord.
+The following verse illustrates that those who worship the Antichrist are unbelievers whose names are missing from the Book of life.

 All who dwell on the earth will worship him, everyone whose name has not been written from the foundation of the world in the book of life of the Lamb who has been slain.
 Revelation 13:8 (NASB)